 Take advantage of being in the area of the Opera Granier to take a tour of the luxurious 'passages' and shopping arcades in the area.

-Walk around the Opera Garnier
+Walk around the area

 The Paris Opera is a symbol of the lifestyle of affluent Paris, which is reflected in the surroundings of the building and the covered shopping arcades that surround it.
-One of the most practical options for getting to know the area is to choose a tour that combines a guided visit to the opera with a walking tour of the surrounding area and a visit to the Palais Royal, located between the Opera and the Tulleries districts.
+One of the most practical options to get to know the area is to choose a tour that combines a guided visit to the opera with a walking tour of the surrounding area and a visit to the Palais Royal, located between the Opera and the Tulleries districts.

 Galeries Lafayette and its rooftop terrace